hyperspy/hyperspy/doc/dev_guide.rst

    # Or, from a hyperspy local development directory
    pip install -e .[test]
    # Or just installing the dependencies using conda
-   conda install pytest pytest-mpl freetype
+   conda install -c conda-forge pytest pytest-mpl

 To run them: